smiththay/Awesome-Blog/blog.md

 My thoughts on pseudo coding have completely 180'd.
 Pseudo coding can make a problem or project drastically easier.
 It takes more effort to create a good pseudo code than I initially thought.
 I will need to practice some more to really grasp pseudo coding for what it can do for my coding.

+#### Week Four- The One About More Javascript

+Each week had its own challenges, but with every challenge came an "AHA moment".
+There was a lot to dislike about learning any new topic because it is challenging.
+Git and Github was very confusing at first because it seemed useless to do all these steps to complete a task as simple as saving progress.
+But once I figured out how to do it, its purpose became more clear.
+It also saved me when making mistake, I was able to go back and start from a spot it was functioning.
+HTML was pretty simple to pick up because I had previous experience.
+CSS was new but was pretty easy to figure out.
+Javascript was a whole different beast though.
+It was so challenging to figure out syntax, how to properly work out functions, and generally just get code to work.

+What is helpful to me is to just get down to business and get hands on with the projects.
+The reading content is fine but I learn best when I can just get  down to the nitty gritty and go through the trials of working these project out.

+What hindered my progress is purely just being an absolute noob to all the topics we learned.
+With the exception of HTML, I had never messed with any of the languages.
+JavaScript and the Katas were especially difficult.

+For me the biggest way to overcome challenges is to remember my why.
+I am doing this boot camp for bigger reasons than just what is surface level.
+I have to remember my time is limited and I want to use it well.

+### Front End
+##### Hit The Ground Running

+#### Week 5- The One About Bootstrap

+The biggest thing that held me back this week is how well I utilized my time this week after I left boot camp.
+What I mean is I am trying to figure out how to structure my day to best utilize my energy and not my time.

+To be quite frank, JavaScript is still very confusing because its so complex and has so many layers, it has been challenging to grasp it.
+It makes it difficult for me to process also because there is so many other things that we are learning as well.

+I thought Bootstrap and Atomic Design was awesome to learn this week.
+After getting used to it, it made structuring and styling a webpage so much easier.
+It simplifies so much HTML and CSS.
+I would like to learn more about how some of these larger websites and applications have utilized bootstrap for their sites.